Labor Days

-Labor Days is the third studio album by American hip hop artist Aesop Rock.
+Labor Days is the third studio album by American hip-hop artist Aesop Rock.
 It was released by Definitive Jux on September 18, 2001.
 It is a concept album about work.
 The album's production was handled by Aesop Rock, Blockhead, and Omega One.

-"Labor" was featured on the soundtrack of Tony Hawk's Pro Skater 4.
+The song "Labor" was featured on the soundtrack of the video game Tony Hawk's Pro Skater 4.

+Upon release, Labor Days was met with widespread critical acclaim from music critics, and was praised for its wordplay and phrasing.

+Composition

+According to Aesop Rock, after releasing Float in 2000, he was still working a day job while writing and recording music.
+During this period, he drew increasing attention from El-P, head of Def Jux, in part because of his popularity and presence in the early days of the internet.
+Aesop Rock played "Boombox" for El-P and was signed to the label.